 The earth with its bars closed behind me forever;

 Yet You have brought up my life from the pit, O Lord, my God.”

 - Jonah 2:6

 Hell does not burn forever, but the effect is forever in its consequence.
 Anyone who chooses to end up in hell will be destroyed and separated from God forever, the effect is irreversible.
-Peter told us that Sodom and Gomorrah were turned into “ashes” (2 Peter 2:6), so with hell the Devil and his angels along with those who chose to unite with them will not burn forever but will turn into ash.
-Ash cannot be brought back to its original form – it is done.
+Peter told us that Sodom and Gomorrah were turned into “ashes” (2 Peter 2:6), so with hell: the Devil and his angels along with those who choose to unite with them will not burn forever but will turn into ash.
+Ash cannot be brought back to its original form – it is done and dusted.
 This is the meaning of eternal fire.

 “For behold, the day is coming,

 And all the proud, yes, all who do wickedly will be stubble.

 And the day which is coming shall burn them up,”